 When it comes to committing to a purchase, 60-80% of buyers feel enough doubt about their purchase to abandon their shopping cart instead of clicking the “Buy Now” button (Is this the right product?
 Does the product really fit my needs?
 Was I thorough enough in my research?
 Am I making the right choice?).
-If your ecommerce site cannot assure buyers on the spot, in real-time, with authoritative product content, your doubt-ridden shoppers will leave your site and leave behind an unfulfilled order in an attempt to find answers elsewhere, only never to return again.
+If your e-commerce site cannot assure buyers right then and there, your doubt-ridden shoppers will likely leave your site and leave behind an unfulfilled order in an attempt to find answers elsewhere, only never to return again.

-The implementation of a product verification strategy as outlined below, should:
+The implementation of a buyer assurance strategy as outlined below, should:

-Reduce shopping cart abandonment by assuring customers in the product verification stage right before purchase.
+- Reduce shopping cart abandonment by assuring customers in the product verification stage at checkout.

 The key element of a successful product verification strategy is buyer assurance.
 This section outlines the steps to effect buyer assurance and ultimately more sales.